CalvinYL/Data-Mechanics-Project/README.md

+#
+Enter 'cyung20_kwleung' directory to see the completed project

 # course-2016-fal-proj
 Project repository for the course project in the Fall 2016 iteration of the Data Mechanics course at Boston University.